SarKaa/jailm8-windows/README.md

 The resources folder also contains some saved data (colour schemes), so you will need to re-run the color command after cleaning the resources.

+# Whats it written in?
+Actually, most of the functions are batch functions, but the overall app is held together by .NET.
+This is the reason the app looks like batch scripts, but that allows for running the different commands within the app

 # sources
 Project sandcastle binaries from [here](https://github.com/corellium/projectsandcastle/tree/master/loader) compiled by me